Car Wars (video game): Options

 Prior to the game, the player can select playing options from a menu.
 These determine the speed of the player's and computer's cars and when the computer cars speed up.
-There are three speeds, identified as creepin', fast, and flyin'.
+There are three speeds, identified as creepin, fast, and flyin.
 Both the player and the computer will move at the selected speed.
 The three speed-up options are titled late, early, and look-out!.
 The computer's cars speed up after clearing 150, 120, and 90 dots, respectively.

+Reception

+InfoWorld said in 1982 that Car Wars "should be a welcome addition to your game library".
+Rating it Excellent in three categories and Good for documentation, the magazine approved of its graphics and ongoing challenge.